-Ask competitors which category keeps them staring at the ceiling at night, and most will answeer "chicken."
+Ask competitors which category keeps them staring at the ceiling at night, and most will answer "chicken."
 The time it takes to prep, the ever changing flavor profiles judges respond to, the various cooking methods, and that pesky little salmonella thing to top it all off, how can one get ahead in the poultry game?
 I talk with pitmasters every day and I constantly try to probe them for information.
 Here is what's trending on the competition circuit right now.

 The chickens you and I can get in the grocery stores are not what the top teams on the circuit are using.
 Just like the move to Waygu beef and Berkshire hogs, cooks are looking for a quality edge in chicken sourcing.
 White thin skins, all natural, cage free, and as close to the same size as possible is the trend right now.
 Steroids and hormones are illegal in chicken and never used even though some labels brag "hormone free".

 The vast majority of folks use thighs, try to make them round (they don't come like that off the bird), poach them in pans partially submerged under a lot of butter, and try for a sweet/sugary flavor profile.
 Some even use muffin pans to shape them.
 Although they were not cooked in muffin pans, look at how perfectly uniform the thighs above look in a photograph taken by Meathead at

 Some teams will cut off the "knuckle" joints, but during my talks with some of the top teams, many remove the whole bone because they feel that the judges don't want to bite near a bone, the boneless thigh give them a better eating experience.